-We’ve also provided some detailed guidelines below to help you plan your fundraising raffle.
+Guidelines to help you plan your fundraising raffle

 - Raffle Ticket Sales: Raffle ticket prices should be high enough to reflect the value of the prize and raise the funds needed, but shouldn’t be so high that nobody will buy a ticket!

 - Where to sell Tickets: Consider selling raffle tickets at other activities such as a school carnival, sporting event, or pep rally.
 Online sales are also a great way to spread the word and collect online donations.

 - Setting Goals: Decide how much money needs to be raised from the raffle, and encourage participants to set individual goals.
 Don’t forget to create incentives for students.
 Establish milestones that reward students, and possibly even a prizes for top-performers.
 This will motivate your group to achieve more.

 - Managing Donations & Pledges: One of the most important considerations when planning a fundraising raffle is how to successfully manage the money raised through raffle ticket sales and donations.
 Sourcing an online fundraising software solution will allow participants to create a personal fundraising page where they can promote their “cause”, track goals, and collect and manage donations online.